-It is to be noted that "Other operational costs" include EUR 1 million for a possible allocation to public health emergency action, similarly to what was activated in 2024 with the Mpox outbreak, and as described in the Annex 4.1.
+Moreover, "Other operational costs" include EUR 1 million for a possible allocation to public health emergency action, similarly to what was activated in 2024 with the Mpox outbreak, and as described in the Annex 4.1.

-Moreover, another EUR 3 million will be allocated for the Africa Office Grant (IBA) and EUR 1.1 million will be allocated in 2025 in "Other operational costs" among which operational activities associated to the organisation of the EDCTP Forum 2025.
+Finally, another EUR 3 million will be allocated for the Africa Office Grant (IBA) and around EUR 1.1 million will be allocated in 2025 to "Other operational costs" among which operational activities associated to the organisation of the EDCTP Forum 2025.